User Agreement for PayPal Service

 3.2 Lifting your sending limit.
 To lift your sending limit, you must follow the steps that we will notify to you or publish from time to time (which we may set out in your Account Overview).

 3.3 Default Funding Sources.
 When you make a payment you authorise us to obtain funds on your behalf from your applicable Funding Source, to issue E-money and to transfer the E-money to the recipient or to your Balance in each case according to your instructions and subject to the terms of this Agreement.
+Please keep your Funding Source information current (i.e. credit card number and expiration date).
+If this information changes, we may update it at our sole discretion without any action on your part, according to information provided by your bank or card issuer and third parties (including but not limited to our financial services partners and the card networks).
+If you do not want us to update your Funding Source information, you may contact your bank or card issuer to request this or remove the Funding Source in your Account Profile.
+If we update your Funding Source information, we may retain any preference setting attached to it.
 We may allow you to choose a Preferred Funding Source for certain future Payment Orders in your account preferences on www.paypal.com from time to time.
 There may be times when your Preferred Funding Source cannot be used, depending on the nature of the Funding Source, the type of Payment Order it is used to fund or the recipient (see also section 3.5).
 For example (on a non-exhaustive basis):

 - you select a credit card that has expired;